cube-js/cube/CONTRIBUTING.md

 ### Cube.js Server

-Cube.js is written in plain JS, but some parts already migrated to TypeScript.
+Cube.js is written in plain JavaScript, but some parts have already been migrated to TypeScript.

 1. After cloning Cube.js repository run `$ yarn install` and `$ yarn lerna bootstrap` in root directory.
 2. Use `yarn tsc:watch` to start TypeScript compiler in watch mode.